infracost/infracost/CONTRIBUTING.md

   Total                                                                    0.0000        0.0000
   ```

 2. The [Infracost Terraform provider](https://github.com/infracost/terraform-provider-infracost) can be updated to add support for usage-based cost components for the new resource.
 This enables users to add a new data block into their Terraform file to provide usage estimates as shown below.
 We recommend reviewing one of the existing resources in the `terraform-provider-infracost` repo to see how it works.
-Once that's done, please open a pull request against the `terraform-provider-infracost` repo, and one against the `infracost` repo that uses your Terraform provider change to populate the cost fields.
+Once that's done, please open a pull request against the `terraform-provider-infracost` repo, and one against the `infracost` repo that uses your Terraform provider change to populate the cost fields. **Note** that we're still gathering feedback about the Infracost Terraform provider and we might change approach.
+We recommend that you create an issue if you'd like to work on this so we can guide you through other options that we might want to consider.

   ```hcl
   # Use the infracost provider to get cost estimates for Lambda requests and duration